wilkelab/cowplot/cran-comments.md

 * local OS X install x86_64-apple-darwin13.4.0 (64-bit), R 3.2.0

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was 1 NOTE:
-* checking CRAN incoming feasibility ...
-Note_to_CRAN_maintainers
-Maintainer: ‘Claus O. Wilke <wilke@austin.utexas.edu>’

 ## Downstream dependencies
 None exist at this time.